-TOE SFRs TOE SFR compliance rationale algorithms. e image is digitally signed by HP using the RSA 2048-bit and SHA2-256 Each HCD has a factory-installed public key certificate from HP used by the TOE ag the update image's digital signature.
+TOE SFRs TOE SFR compliance rationale algorithms. te image is digitally signed by HP using the RSA 2048-bit and SHA2-256 .
+Each HCD has a factory-installed public key certificate from HP used by the TOE ng the update image's digital signature.
 Computer, Once uploa installing u certificate.
-The TOE u these algor hash algori pdate image is downloaded from the kiosk and loaded onto the Administrative the update image can be uploaded to the TOE through the TOE's EWS interface.
-Indeed, the TOE performs digital signature verification on each update image prior to sing the RSA 2048-bit and SHA2-256 algorithms and the factory installed are If the TOE's signature verification fails, the TOE won't allow the update to proceed.
-If the TOE's signature verification fails, the TOE won't allow the update to proceed.
-In the Section In the RSA 2048-bit algorithm is defined in FCS_COP.1(b).
+The TOE u these algor hash algori pdate image is downloaded from the kiosk and loaded onto the Administrative the update image can be uploaded to the TOE through the TOE's EWS interface. aded, the TOE performs digital signature verification on each update image prior to using the RSA 2048-bit and SHA2-256 algorithms and the factory installed If the TOE's signature verification fails, the TOE won't allow the update to proceed. uses the HP FutureSmart Rebex Total Pack 2017 R1 2470159 implementation of ithms.
+The RSA 2048-bit algorithm is defined in FCS_COP.1(b).
 The SHA2-256 thm is defined in FCS_COP.1(c).
-The [CCECG] section Updating TOE firmware the steps to update the TOE. obtained th t version of both the System firmware and the Jetdirect Inside firmware can be rough the following interfaces. ontrol Panel WS How to obtain the firmware versions using the EWS is described in the [CCECG] section Werify firmware versions. on the TOE published h HP Inc. Software Depot kiosk provides a SHA2-256 published hash of the update a Windows OS utility program that can be downloaded and used to verify the hash. doaded, the update image can be verified on a separate computer prior to installation a using the published hash and the Windows OS utility program.
-Because the hash verification is not performed by the TSF, the SHA2-256 published hash a method is excluded from this SFR.
+The [CCECG] section Updating TOE firmware the steps to update the TOE. obtained th • Co t version of both the System firmware and the Jetdirect Inside firmware can be rough the following interfaces. ontrol Panel WS tain the firmware versions using the EWS is described in the [CCECG] section ware versions. image and Once down on the TOE published h HP Inc. Software Depot kiosk provides a SHA2-256 published hash of the update a Windows OS utility program that can be downloaded and used to verify the hash. nloaded, the update image can be verified on a separate computer prior to installation E using the published hash and the Windows OS utility program.
+Because the hash verification is not performed by the TSF, the SHA2-256 published hash in method is excluded from this SFR.
 AA The evaluator shall check to ensure that the TSS contains a description of mechanisms that verify software for update when performing updates, which is consistent with the definition of the SFR.
 The evaluator shall check to ensure that the TSS identifies interfaces for administrators to obtain the current version of the TOE as well as interfaces to perform updates.
 Resp The TOE uses a digital signature to verify update images.
 The signature uses RSA 2048-bit and SHA2-256.
 The public key certificate used to validate the signatures is factory-installed on the TOE.
 The TOE's update images can be downloaded from the HP Inc. Software Depot kiosk and installed using the TOE's EWS interface in the evaluated configuration.
-The current version of both the System firmware and Jetdirect Inside firmware can be obtained through the following interfaces. • Control Panel • EWS
+The current version of both the System firmware and the Jetdirect Inside firmware can be obtained through the following interfaces.
+Control Panel EWS